karenmd/Getting-and-Cleaning-Data-Course-Project/codebook.md

 #Coursera Course Project for Getting and Cleaning Data CodeBook

-The original codebook can be found in the extracted data folder
-* features_info.txt

-This codebook describes the variables, data, transformations and work performed to clean up data.
-Refer to features_info.txt if interested in the unmodified data set.
+This codebook is based upon the original codebook "features_info.txt"  and describes the variables, data, transformations and work performed on the data to create the resulting tidy data set.

 ##About
 Data: Human Activity Recognition Using Smartphones Dataset